King County's budget shortfall

 - Cost pressures: The County faces many of the same kinds of cost pressures on its expenditures that businesses do, but has far less flexibility than many businesses to meet these challenges.
 For example, inflation increases the costs of providing County services, both through purchases the County makes and through rising health care costs.

 The Council and the County Executive have adopted or advanced several measures to resolve the budget crisis in the county’s general fund.
 But these measures do not eliminate the structural gap and the magnitude of its effect.
-The problems created by the structural gap can be resolved only through collaboration of the State Legislature, County, cities, and voters.
+The problems created by the structural gap can be resolved only through collaboration of the State Legislature, counties, and voters.